International Adoption in Manitoba: Requirements, Costs, and Current Realities

 Is International Adoption Right for Your Family?

 The honest answer is that international adoption is a viable path for some Manitoba families, but it has become significantly harder, more expensive, and less predictable than it was a decade ago.
-Families who have pursued it successfully tend to share a few characteristics: they have realistic expectations about timelines (18 months to 3+ years from beginning to child home), they have the financial resources to absorb the full cost without debt, and they have worked with agencies who were transparent about program risks upfront.
+Families who have pursued it successfully tend to share a few characteristics: they have realistic expectations about unpredictable, country-specific timelines, they have the financial resources to absorb the full cost without debt, and they have worked with agencies who were transparent about program risks upfront.

 After Your Child Comes Home